Travel Trailer Layout

 Don’t seek to recreate what you have at home.
 RVs work differently.
 Make do with less and decide what not to take with you.
 Be creative in your cooking.
 Do more outside or in an annexe.

-How to choose the best caravan layout – for motorhomes too
+How to choose the best travel trailer layout – for motorhomes too

-Here, knowing how to choose the best caravan layout for you is less constricting.
-Because motor homes have at least four wheels, weight distribution is less important than caravans.
+Here, knowing how to choose the best travel trailer layout for you is less constricting.
+Because motor homes have at least four wheels, weight distribution is less important than travel trailers.
 Mass should nevertheless be equally distributed across their original loading areas.
 Their greater stability enables more layout flexibility for cooking, eating and sleeping.

 Campervan layouts are more constrained.
 Kitchens will be basic, beds double as seating areas.
 Few have inside toilets or showers.
 Storage is limited.
 But having said this, it’s amazing what people still fit inside them.